License GuideSOC 29-1215

 Read more

 Practicing emergency medicine without an active license violates state law across the country.
-Violators face civil fines and must return any income earned while unlicensed.
+Violators face civil fines and must forfeit income earned while unlicensed.
 Some states impose criminal penalties for repeat offenses, though these are typically short sentences.
-The specific consequences vary by jurisdiction and the details of each case.
+The severity depends on state regulations and offense history.

 Career Outlook